 And it's FUN...!!!
 I still can't believe a grown man can get away with doing this stuff!

 And I travel so much I should have postage on my forehead.
 I've painted gigantic murals in Alaska and worked in window displays in Times Square...

-When I'm not struggling to keep my 20 year old car running, I'm using that time to focus on the bridging of my two real passions: figurative sculpting and ideas grounded in freedom.
+When I'm not turning polystyrene into giant cartoons, I'm using my time to focus on the bridging of my two real passions: figurative sculpting and ideas grounded in freedom.

 In early 2011, I began a project in our spare bedroom, to create an homage to some very important people that have affected me.
 I believe they're the most important artworks I've ever made...